Makunudu Island Paradise, Maldives

 All of the bungalows blend into the lush environment in perfect harmony, providing peace and privacy.
 Each has an attached bathroom in a refreshing open-area garden, equipped with hot and cold desalinated water.

 Concessions to the modern age include a mini bar, personal safe, and telephone.
-For the rest, it’s pure nature with a fresh breeze wafting from the sea and the gentle swaying of coconet palms.
+For the rest, it’s pure nature with a fresh breeze wafting from the sea and the gentle swaying of coconut palms.

-Waiting for us in our bungalow was a complimentary bottle of wine and a sumptious bowl of tropical fruit.
+Waiting for us in our bungalow was a complimentary bottle of wine and a sumptuous bowl of tropical fruit.
 Our introduction to Makunudu all felt rather special.

 The first thing we wanted to do was to get into that azure, crystal-clear water.
 Actually, the very first thing we wanted to do was shower and apply heavy doses of sunblock.
 Coming straight from a cold and wet northern climate, we were prime candidates for a nasty case of sunburn, but we had little time to acclimatize.

 We also needed to plan our limited stay on Makunudu island – 3 days goes real fast in a place like this.
 The first item on our agenda was to get hold of our complimentary snorkeling gear and check out our house reef.